0remo/blog/remobertschinger.ch/content/post/installing_minimal_fedora_on_my_t480.md

 No device of type `wifi` shows up, which means I need to install firmware for my wifi card.

 I'm switching to my VM now and download the driver for my wifi adapter from [intels website](https://www.intel.com/content/www/us/en/support/articles/000005511/wireless.html).
-I save the driver to my USB stick.
+Then save the driver to my USB stick.

 Back on my T480, i proceed with installing the driver: